 Music

 The music at RHC is Gospel-centered and Christ exalting.
-It is filled with Biblical truth.
+It is full of biblical truth.
 We love modern and traditional hymns.
 We use songs from the Getty's, Sovereign Grace, Matt Boswell, City Alight, Issac Watts, John Newton, Augustus Toplady, Martin Luther and many other trustworthy sources.
-We usually have a full band onstage but we also like to do acoustic sets with just a guitar and singers.
+We usually have a full band but we also like acoustic sets with a guitar and singers.

-We do not do Ted Talks or 20 minute sermonettes.
-"Sermonettes produce Christianettes" (John Stott).
 Our sermons are usually 60 minutes in length.
 We teach expositionally (line by line) through books of the Bible.
 We teach Scripture in its original context.
-We use biblical terminology and do not shy away from words like sin, judgment, repentance and hell.
+We use biblical terminology and do not avoid words like sin, judgment, repentance and hell.
 We teach The Doctrines of Grace.
-Our aim is not to entertain, but to focus on feeding our people with the Word.
-We use the ESV (English Standard Version) Bible because it is a literal, word for word translation and very accurate.
-The NASB is great too.
+Our aim is not to entertain, but to feed our people the Word.
+We use the ESV (English Standard Version) Bible because it is a literal, word for word translation.

 Giving

-We do not ask for money.
 Because God has given us everything in Christ, many people want to give and help support our church.
 So we provide a time during the gathering for them to do so.
-However, no one is ever pressured to give because the good news is ALWAYS a free gift.
-We just want you to come and receive what God gives.
+No one is pressured to give because the good news is ALWAYS a free gift.
+God loves a cheerful giver and so do we.

 Communion